The Pro Skating Culture: Influence And Legacy

 Why Is Deck Riding An Extreme Sport?

-Skateboarding is considered an outsider sport and an extreme sport compared to traditional sports due to the physical risks involved, such as performing high-effect tricks and stunts, often on concrete surfaces, which can lead to injuries if not executed properly.
-Its origins in underground culture have contributed to its perception as an extreme sport.
+Skateboarding is considered an outsider sport and an extreme sport compared to traditional sports due to the physical risks involved, such as performing high-effect tricks and stunts, often on concrete surfaces in skate parks, which can lead to injuries if not executed properly.
+Its origins in underground influence have contributed to its perception as an extreme sport.

-How skateboarding culture impacts how we see the world?
+How skateboarding influence influences how we see the world?

-How Does Identity Play A Role In Culture?
+How Does Identity Play A Role In Traditions?

-Identity plays a crucial role in tradition as it shapes individuals’ beliefs, values, and behaviors, and influences their sense of belonging and connection to the larger culture group they identify with.
-This is particularly evident in youth culture where skateboarding and its associated traditions form a part of the collective identity.
+Identity plays a crucial role in tradition as it shapes individuals’ beliefs, values, and behaviors, and influences their sense of belonging and connection to the larger influence group they identify with.
+This is particularly evident in youth influence where skateboarding and its associated traditions form a part of the collective identity.

 DISCLAIMER (IMPORTANT): This information (including all text, images, audio, or other formats on FamilyHype.com) is not intended to be a substitute for informed professional advice, diagnosis, endorsement or treatment.
 You should not take any action or avoid taking action without consulting a qualified professional.
 Always seek the advice of your physician or other qualified health provider with any questions about medical conditions.
 Do not disregard professional medical advice or delay seeking advice or treatment because of something you have read here a FamilyHype.com.